ionic-team/ionic-docs/src/pages/enterprise/identity-vault.md

 ▸ **onLock**(event: *[LockEvent](#lockevent)*): `any`

-A handler that will receive events any time the vault is locked
+A handler that will recieve events any time the vault is locked

 **Parameters:**